phatlanelebo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays all users
+ Write a shell script that creates a file named exactly